 “A panic attack is a diagnosable mental health issue observed within disorders like panic disorder and social anxiety disorder.
-On the other hand, an anxiety attack is a term non-professionals use to describe increased anxiety symptoms.
-Experienced mental health clinicians will only use the terms panic attack and anxiety.
-They will not use the term “anxiety attack” because it will confuse clients and their families.
+An anxiety attack is a term non-professionals use to describe increased anxiety symptoms,” says Eric Patterson, LPC.
+“Mental health clinicians should only use the terms panic attack and anxiety.”

-After all, they are distinct from each other.
-If someone is feeling extreme fear, worry, and a host of physical symptoms like flushed skin, sweating, dizziness, difficulty breathing, and tightness in the chest, it could be a panic attack.
-When someone has periods of higher stress and anxiety, people may label it as an anxiety attack.
-Note that it will be less intense and generally last longer than a panic attack.
-In contrast, panic attacks are short-lived, more intense, and have a clear beginning and end.”
+If someone is feeling intense fear, worry, and a host of physical symptoms such as flushed skin, dizziness, difficulty breathing, sweating, and tightness in the chest, it could be a panic attack.
+Panic attacks are typically short-lived, intense, and have a clear beginning and end.
+Anxiety attacks, on the other hand, is a term many people use when they are experiencing a period of higher stress and anxiety.
+These feelings will be less intense and generally last longer than a panic attack.

 Dr. Rashmi Parmar, a psychiatrist at Mindpath Health, says that although they seem similar, they are notably different.

 “A panic attack is unique in the way it begins.
 It can occur unexpectedly and take you by surprise.
 Panic attacks that take you by surprise may be untriggered, but some panic attacks have a trigger,” says Dr. Parmar.
 “For example, when someone with a snake phobia encounters a snake, the snake is the trigger that causes them to have a panic attack.”